hnsyprst/DistillationComparison/README.md

 This repository utilises code for training procedures modified from implementations presented in the Dive into Deep Learning textbook (Zhang et al., 2021).

 A [Jupyter notebook](distillation_interface.ipynb) is provided for running experiments.
 Titles and markdown are provided in the notebook for ease of use.
+We recommend using Google Colaboratory to run the notebook.
 The ResNet50 model used as a teacher in our experiments can be found [here](https://drive.google.com/file/d/1Vdlv-Aw1F0eEkkK89butpNDRFB1d1ozb/view?usp=sharing).

 # Implementations
 The values in the distiller_name column below can be used to access their respective knowledge distillation approaches in the Jupyter notebook.